eecs-330-Lost-and-Found/Prototype/README.md

 - John, a graduate student at Kellogg: John is somewhat careless and often forgets his belongings.
 For example, last week he left his water bottle at Blomquist after playing basketball.
 Another time, he left his wallet on the counter at a nearby bar.
 If his friends are available, he can ask them to find his lost items, but other times he must go back to the location himself.
 By the time he arrives there, however, the item is usually gone.

 <h2>Paper Prototyping</h2>

-<a href=https://drive.google.com/file/d/1NhJuVDhSRbpOmkBfSZNJ4Fash3h9DsdO/view?usp=sharing>Click here</a> to view our paper prototyping video.
+[Click here](https://drive.google.com/file/d/1NhJuVDhSRbpOmkBfSZNJ4Fash3h9DsdO/view?usp=sharing) to view our paper prototyping video.

 Some observations and usability problems from the paper prototype: